Where to Begin

 Senior Living Community in Michigan

 The Vicinia Gardens team is committed to maximizing the enjoyment of our residents by providing a supportive environment with the highest level of care.
 There is nothing that brings us more joy than promoting the health, independence, and social interaction of our residents.
-Come see what our senior living communities in Fenton and Otsego have to offer your loved one.
+Come see what our senior living community in Fenton has to offer your loved one.
 We can’t wait to welcome you to the neighborhood!